binaria010/PricingTheory/RiskNeutralMeasure.md

 <h1> Risk-Neutral Pricing</h1>

-<a href = "https://colab.research.google.com/drive/1zdH7EShffACFrIaVI8V8GdVpTQewsLKr"> Colab file</a>
+<a href = "https://colab.research.google.com/drive/1zdH7EShffACFrIaVI8V8GdVpTQewsLKr" target="_blank"> Colab file</a>

 In this section we will arrive at a formula for the price of an option whose payoff at maturity time $T$ is some function $V(T)$.
 As a particular case of this formula we get the function $c(t,x)$ obtained above for the price of an European call option whose underlying asset price is a geometric brownian motion (The Black-Scholes model).